 There is a fourth round of betting followed by a showdown.

 Here is a version of Pyramid contributed Sq2yard.

-According to a Wikipedia article, this game originated in Alaska during the 1970’s and subsequently gained some popularity in the northwestern United States and Canada.
+According to a (now deleted) Wikipedia article, this game originated in Alaska during the 1970’s and subsequently gained some popularity in the northwestern United States and Canada.